Small Business and Startup Employee Benefit Packages and Why They Matter

 Here are some other examples from the Bureau of Labor Statistics of the employer's cost per hour worked for private industry employees:

-When broken down like this, small business employers are often surprised at how affordable employee benefits can be.
+When broken down like this, small business employers are often surprised at how affordable employee benefits for small businesses can be.
 With the costs of employee benefits for small businesses having a minimal impact on your bottom line, these benefits can significantly impact your employee's engagement and satisfaction.

 Small Business Benefits Cost Management